 7. You Don’t Have Sexual Chemistry

 If you two aren't the most sexually compatible, you can definitely work on it by communicating and experimenting.
-Over time, you may find your groove and start to have great sex.
+Over time, you may find your groove.
 But if there seems to be no chemistry whatsoever, keep in mind this problem doesn't always work itself out — especially if you aren't willing to talk about it.

 "Sexual incompatibility is another relationship problem that tends to get worse over time,” says Saba Harouni Lurie, LMFT, ATR-BC, a licensed marriage and family therapist.
 “In the beginning stages of a relationship when infatuation is at its highest, we might notice some differences and feel more willing to compromise.
 However, as the relationship settles into being long-term, sexual incompatibility may become more glaring, or those compromises might not be as sustainable."

-Of course, sex isn't everything in a relationship, so it’s also possible to have a great relationship even if the aforementioned clunky sex continues.
+Of course, sexual chemistry isn't everything in a relationship, so it’s also possible to have a great relationship even if the experience continues to be clunky.
 It might just be something you accept about each other and learn to laugh about.